LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day7-AiTM-Insights-XDR.md

 AiTM attack refers to ***"Adversary-in-The-Middle"*** phishing technique where attackers intercept communication between a user and a legitimate website, stealing passwords and session cookies to gain unauthorized access and perform fraudulent activities.

-## MS security blogs : AiTM timeline
+## MS security blogs : AiTM attack timeline

 - July 12, 2022, [From cookie theft to BEC: Attackers use AiTM phishing sites as entry point to further financial fraud](https://www.microsoft.com/en-us/security/blog/2022/07/12/from-cookie-theft-to-bec-attackers-use-aitm-phishing-sites-as-entry-point-to-further-financial-fraud/)
 - November 16, 2022, [Token tactics: How to prevent, detect, and respond to cloud token theft](https://www.microsoft.com/en-us/security/blog/2022/11/16/token-tactics-how-to-prevent-detect-and-respond-to-cloud-token-theft/)